juniorSouza01/nodejs-express-sequelize-sample/README.md

 # nodejs-express-sequelize-sample

-The main reason of this project study is for you to learn, by yourself, how to work with the `express` and `sequelize` tools.
+The main reason of this project study is for you to learn, by yourself, how to work with the `express`, `sequelize` and unit test tools.

 Fork this repository and create a NodeJS API using express as your webserver and sequelize as your database manager.